geegaz/Unity-Workshop---Rope-physics/README.md

 **Cons:**
 - doesn't interact with Unity physics out of the box
-- O(n + n*k) where *n* is the number of points and *k* the number of iterations of the constraints, which can become very intensive at higher numbers

-This is the solution I went with.
+- a lot more calculations for a little more rigidity

 ## Adapting to VR

 The second objective I had with this workshop was a way to use this rope in VR.

+I ended up choosing the Verlet rope as a base, since it was not only the most stable but also the most performant: I would get a noticeable amount of fps drops on Quest 2 when using a JointsRope while the VerletRope didn't cause significant fps drops with a higher number of points.
+Of course, this is probably due to the fact that the VerletRope doesn't interact with Unity's physics.

 The initial plan was to be able to use it as a way of locomotion, by throwing then pulling it, but it ended up being too complex for the short time I had and my limited knowledge of the XR Interaction Toolkit.
-I ended up focusing on the interaction between the rope and other rigidbodies in the scene, by making a hook system.
+I chose to focus on the interaction between the rope and other rigidbodies in the scene and work with my limitations by making it a hook system.

+The end result works pretty well, although it may need a rework to allow for rewinding/extending the rope !